Ben Harris (rugby league): Canterbury-Bankstown

-A Old Bar Pirates junior, Harris made his NRL début for the Canterbury-Bankstown Bulldogs in 2002 at the age of 18.
+Of English descent and an Old Bar Pirates junior, Harris made his NRL début for the Canterbury-Bankstown Bulldogs in 2002 at the age of 18.
 He played in 42 first-grade matches for the club, including as the starting centre for their 2004 NRL Grand Final victory over cross-city rivals, the Sydney Roosters.

 Bradford Bulls

 Harris joined English club the Bradford Bulls in May 2005.
 The Bradford Bulls won the Super League premiership in his first season there, and he started at centre in the 2005 Super League Grand Final win over the Leeds Rhinos.
 He thus won premierships in each hemisphere over consecutive seasons, becoming the first player in the history of rugby league to do so.

 As Super League champions Bradford faced National Rugby League premiers the Wests Tigers in the 2006 World Club Challenge.
-Harris played on the wing in the Bradford Bulls' 30-10 victory.
+Harris played on the wing in the Bradford Bulls' 30–10 victory.

 North Queensland Cowboys

 Harris returned to the NRL in 2008, signing for the North Queensland Cowboys as a replacement for the retiring Paul Bowman in the centres.
 In his first season for the Cowboys he was selected for the Country Origin team, his first and only representative football.
 Over time, he moved into the Cowboys' forward pack, playing in the second row.
 He retired from professional football after injury plagued seasons in 2009 and 2010.